 Alternatively you can skip the navigation by pressing 'Enter'.

-This unit looks at the history of institutions in the twentieth century, starting with a case study of Lennox Castle Hospital.
-It tries to make sense of the history of Lennox Castle, and of institutional life in general, through testimony of those who experienced institutions as inmates and as nurses, as well as through Erving Goffman's medel of the 'total institution'.
-It examines the social bases of segragation, the professionalisation of staff in asylums and institutions, and campaigns for change in the treatment of those segragated from society in institutions.
+This free course, Lennox Castle Hospital, looks at the history of institutions in the twentieth century, starting with a case study of Lennox Castle Hospital.
+It tries to make sense of the history of Lennox Castle, and of institutional life in general, through testimony of those who experienced institutions as inmates and as nurses, as well as through Erving Goffman's model of the 'total institution'.
+It examines the social bases of segregation, the professionalisation of staff in asylums and institutions, and campaigns for change in the treatment of those segregated from society in institutions.

 - describe the development of large-scale institutions in the nineteenth century which were designed to segregate, control and in some cases, cure, their inmates.

 - 1 Lennox Castle Hospital: a twentieth century institution

 - 2.1 Institutions and segregation

 - 2.2 1 Social Darwinism and eugenics

 - 2.2.8 Campaigns for change

 - 2.2.9 Professionalisation

 - 2.2.10 Civil liberties campaigns